 Most bags have a lower weight limit, generally about 10lbs.
 Until your baby reaches this weight it would be best not to use a sleeping bag.
 I also found that, at first, both mine liked to be more secure in their bedding, mimicking the womb – like a swaddle.
 We used Summer Infant Swaddle Pods for the first 6 weeks.
 Gro now do their own version, called a Gro Snug, but we have not tried those personally.

-Once your baby reaches the weight threshold, the bags go right up to age three and over.
+Once your baby reaches the weight threshold, it is time to work out how to use a baby sleeping bag.
+The bags go right up to age three and over.
 My son used bags until he went into a bed at two and a half years and I imagine Littlest will be the same.

 Sleeping bags come in ‘tog’ ratings, like duvets, that are appropriate for different times of year and different temperatures.
 For the most part, in the British climate, you will need a 2.5 tog bag.
 If you live in a colder country or have a house that gets very chilly (below 15 degrees), then you might need a 3.5 tog bag.
 The ideal temperature for your baby’s sleeping room is 18 degrees.
 This feels slightly on the chilly side to most adults, I think, but if wearing the right sleep attire your baby will be just right.
 Obviously, sometimes you can’t control the temperature – you then adjust the tog and clothing appropriately.